fabric8io/kubernetes-client/doc/CRD-generator.md

 ## Features

-### JsonProperty
+### com.fasterxml.jackson.annotation.JsonProperty

-If a field or one of its accessors is annotated with `JsonProperty`
+If a field or one of its accessors is annotated with `com.fasterxml.jackson.annotation.JsonProperty`

 ```java
 public class ExampleSpec {